-• Sampler
+Sampler

-- Uniform: Every pixel is sampled the same number of times. - Adaptive: Sampling is based on whether or not a tile has reached a certain noise threshold. - Passes The number of times the sampler will loop over all the pixels in the image.
+- Uniform: Every pixel is sampled the same number of times. - Adaptive: Sampling is based on whether or not a tile has reached a certain noise threshold. - Texture-Based: Sampling is weighted by a black and white image map that is overlaid on the render window.
+Black areas sample less, white areas sample more. - Passes The number of times the sampler will loop over all the pixels in the image.
 12

-• Uniform Sampler
+Uniform Sampler